Your gorgeous patio umbrella keeps falling over and over when a strong wind hits? Well, we all have been there, and it’s something no one asks for.

 I recommend getting umbrellas that have ribs made of fiberglass.
 This material has elasticity, which helps to cope up with the tension caused by the wind.
 Aluminum is also an excellent material for the ribs of a patio umbrella.

 However, if you must keep the woody touch, eucalyptus wood is a good option as the skeleton of your umbrella.
-This wood is known for durability.
+This wood is known for its durability.

 Beef-Up the base